Dry January or T-Break January? How to live your healthiest life in the first month of the year!

 - Try to gauge how much tolerance you believe you’ve developed to THC by identifying your methods of consumption, frequency of consumption, and normal dosages.

-- Set a T-Break goal with 2 days being the minimum goal.
+- Set a T-Break goal, 2 days at minimum.
 It’s easier to start small and build up to larger tolerance breaks!

 - Plan a T-Break with a friend and plan other healthy goals during your T-Break such as exercising more, eating healthier, getting better sleep, etc.